Liesl Tesch: Sailing

-In 2009 Tesch participated in the Sydney to Hobart Yacht Race on Sailors with Disabilities.
+Tesch participated in the 2009 Sydney to Hobart Yacht Race on Sailors with Disabilities.
 After seeing an SBS documentary about the journey, Beijing silver medallist Daniel Fitzgibbon contacted her in late 2010 and they formed a sailing partnership.
 Sailing the two-person SKUD 18 with Fitzgibbon, the team had immediate success, winning gold at the ISAF Gold Cup in January 2011 and a bronze medal at the IFDS World Championships in July of that year.
 They won a gold medal with a race to spare at the London 2012 Paralympic sailing competition held at Weymouth and Portland.
 Tesch's mother had died of cancer after her first day of racing at the games; shortly after winning the gold medal, she said it was "a beautiful way to celebrate my mum's life to win gold on a beautiful sunny day at the Paralympic Games".

 At the 2014 IFDS World Championships in Halifax, Canada, Tesch teamed with Fitzgibbon to win the two-person SKUD 18 class.
 Tesch and Fitzgibbon won the 2015 IFDS World Championships in Melbourne.
 Tesch and Fitzgibbon won the bronze medal in the SKUD 18 class at the 2016 World Championships held in Medemblik, Netherlands.

 On 20 June 2016, Tesch was robbed of her bicycle at gunpoint while on a fitness ride with her physiotherapist in Rio de Janeiro, in preparation for that year's Paralympics.
 She was uninjured but shaken after the attack.
 Tesch and Fitzgibbon won back to back Paralympic gold medals by winning the SKUD18 at the 2016 Rio Paralympics.
 They won eight out of 11 races and came second in the other three.

 Political career

 In February 2017, Tesch was selected by the Labor Party to contest the Gosford state by-election.
 The New South Wales Legislative Assembly electorate of Gosford had been held by the Labor Party's Kathy Smith, who had resigned due to ill health.
 Tesch won the election, held on 8 April 2017.

+Following the election of the Minns government at the 2023 New South Wales state election, Tesch was appointed as Parliamentary Secretary for Disability Inclusion, Families and Communities.

 Personal life

 Before entering politics, Tesch worked as a high school teacher.

 In 2010, she co-founded Sports Matters, a charity that promotes sport for people with disabilities in developing countries.

-She lives with her partner, Mark, a boat-builder and frequent competitor in the Sydney to Hobart Yacht Race; the couple met while preparing for the competition in 2009.
+She lives with her partner, Mark, a boatbuilder and frequent competitor in the Sydney to Hobart Yacht Race; the couple met while preparing for the competition in 2009.